JedsadaSrijunpoe/JedsadaSrijunpoe.github.io/blogs/arduino-led.md

   }
 }
 ```
-In this code, we have defined GPIO pins for Arduino Nano and ESP32 DevKit V1 by using `LED_PINS` array
+In this code, we have defined GPIO pins for *Arduino Nano* and *ESP32 DevKit V1* by using `LED_PINS` array

-If it's ESP32 DevKit V1, we would use these pins
+If it's *ESP32 DevKit V1*, we would use these pins
 ```c++
 const int LED_PINS[] = {23,22,32,33,25,26,27,14,12,13};
 ```
-If it's Arduino Nano, we would use these pins
+If it's *Arduino Nano*, we would use these pins
 ```c++
 const int LED_PINS[] = {2,3,4,5,6,7,8,9,10,11};
 ```